 Once you click start/「開始」, you’ll be asked to choose from various acronyms or the reasonably self-explanatory Chinese:

 So, “EMS Service” is the 「國際快捷郵件」 (international courier mail), but obviously you already knew that as a foreigner who knows all possible acronyms in English.
 This is the quickest option.
 Next is 「國際包裹」 (international parcel), which is slightly slower, but you can choose from airmail/shipping/land route, depending on cost.
-The next options are for smaller mail packets, not quite sure what the differences are, but I’m assuming they get cheaper as you go down the options.
+The next options are for smaller mail packets (limited to 5 kinds of items and under 2 kg).

 When you click on “EMS Service” or 「國際快捷郵件」 (also for the Parcel/國際包裹 option), you’ll be prompted to fill out a form as follows, where your preparation above should pay off: